farmera/sare_grant/study_results_drones.md

 To capture the study area each drone flight yielded roughly 1200-1500 geotiff images using the [Sequoia camera]() representing four narrow bands of light (plus RGB).
 The raw single band images were layered to produce from 300-350 composite images which were then stitched into a single master geotiff containing all four bands (minus RGB).
 The process of stitching geo-coded images is known as mosaicking (see [Section VI](pre_processing_steps.md) ).
-Mosaicing allows for accurately acquiring image data and then projecting those data onto a map.
-The mosaicing process is facilitated by highly-accurate latitude and longitude tags which are embedded into each image captured by the camera.
-This allows us to create a much larger image containing a much broader field of view.
+Mosaiking allows accurate placement of acquired image data and projection of those data onto a map.
+The process is facilitated in this study by embedded latitude and longitude tags in each image captured by the Sequoia camera.
+This allows us to create images of relatively high definition containing a broader field of view.

 ![](img/NGR_highlight.png)
 ###### Figure 3.
 A detail of two treatment sections as a CIR composite image.

+The image in __Figure 3__ ...

 As mentioned, the composite image contains geotags which form part of the image's metadata.
 One of the challenges of precision mapping is to correctly match a partial image - which may have been distorted in the process of capture - with an